 "My leaving my birth country wasn't just about my family.
 It was about the country itself.
 It's about what I went through with that national witch-hunt, the whole experience." -Zeena Schreck

-To read online, go to Featured Story.
+To read online, go to Featured Story in the April 2021 Issue.

-For the print edition write to: www.derailedmagazine.com/
+Order the print edition at: www.derailedmagazine.com/

 To celebrate October World Animal Month*, Zeena honors our non-human companions in a limited edition 2021 photo-art calendar.
 Vibrant original works for monthly contemplations on themes of animal rights and spiritual liberation.